hpi-swa-teaching/SqueakKara/README.md

-# SqueakKara 🐞
+### SqueakKara 🐞
 When you want coding to be as simple as collecting a cloverleaf.

 ## How To Use 🍀

 To start the game, open a workspace and run 'SKLandingPage new.'.
 Then you can select an interface and a level from the LandingPage and start playing!
-Currently you can start coding by writing smalltalk(Code), creating blocks(Blocks) like Scratch and Mealy state machines(Mealy).
+Currently, you can start coding by writing classy smalltalk, creating blocks like in Scratch and by creating Mealy state machines.
 A game window and a interface corresponding to the selected interface will appear.

 ## What to do 🎱